-Eileen is the Founder of The Gathering Place (TGP) starting to develop the organization in 1998 and served as the Chief Executive Officer until 2020.
+Eileen is the Founder of The Gathering Place (TGP), starting the organization in 1998 and serving as the Chief Executive Officer until 2020.
 Under her watch, TGP has developed collaborative working relationships with all cancer care providers in the Greater Cleveland area.

 Joe Jankowski, PhD